dedis/popstellar/be2-scala/docs/README.md

 ## 3. Architecture

 The PoP Scala backend is used by LAO organizers and witnesses in order to store and validate LAO information/participation.
+Note that the actual implementation allows server to server and client to multi server communication; meaning that a LAO can be ran on multiple servers concurrently.
 A simplified version of the project is as follows: clients (either organizers, witnesses, or attendees) may connect to the server using WebSockets in order to "read" or "write" information on a database depending on their role in the LAO.

 <div align="center">
   <img alt="Simplified be2 project architecture" src="images/be2-simplified.png" width="600" />
 </div>

 In more details, the whole backend is a giant [DSL graph](https://doc.akka.io/docs/akka/current/stream/stream-graphs.html) (see image below).
-Whenever a new request is received (blue "Source" circle), a new `ClientActor` is automatically created for each new client.
+Whenever a new request is received (blue "Source" circle), a new `ClientActor` is automatically created for each new connected client or server.
 This actor *represents the fundamental link between a particular client and the server*; any message sent to the actor will arrive directly in the client's mailbox.

 The `ClientActor` then transmits data destined for the server directly to a partitioner for further examination.
 This partitioner will decide which path a particular message will follow (e.g. a JSON-rpc query will not be treated the same way as a JSON-rpc response).

-Once the message has been processed (e.g. LAO created if the message is valid or reject the request if it is not valid or does not follow our custom JSON-rpc protocol), the assigned handler (green and orange boxes) asks the `AnswerGenerator` to inform the client whether the operation was successful or not.
+Once the message has been processed (e.g. LAO created if the message is valid or reject the request if it is not valid or does not follow our custom JSON-rpc protocol), the assigned handler (green, orange or yellow boxes) asks the `AnswerGenerator` to inform the client whether the operation was successful or not.

 <div align="center">
   <img alt="Simplified be2 project architecture" src="images/be2-s.png" />